Kochise/win_portable/Internet/curl/docs/TheArtOfHttpScripting.md

  A HTTP request may include a 'referer' field (yes it is misspelled), which can be used to tell from which URL the client got to this particular resource.
-Some programs/scripts check the referer field of requests to verify that this wasn't arriving from an external site or an unknown page.
+Some programs/scripts check the referer field of requests to verify that this was not arriving from an external site or an unknown page.
 While this is a stupid way to check something so easily forged, many scripts still do it.
 Using curl, you can put anything you want in the referer-field and thus more easily be able to fool the server into serving your request.